FastAPI 104: Rate Limiting & Throttling, Token Buckets, Sliding Windows & Redis

 Common mistakes summary

-• In-process counters.
+- In-process counters.
 Each Uvicorn worker has its own memory.
-Four workers means four independent counters — your effective limit is 4× what you intended.
-Always use Redis (or another external store) as the single source of truth.
+Four workers means four independent counters, so your effective limit is 4x what you intended.
+Use Redis (or another external store) as the single source of truth.

-• Rate limiting before authentication.
-You're keying on IP address, which a bot rotates every few requests.
-Auth first, then rate limit by user ID — the identity that actually matters.
+- Rate limiting before authentication.
+You end up keying on IP address, which a bot rotates every few requests.
+Auth first, then rate limit by user ID.

-• Fixed window only.
-Boundary attacks let adversaries get 2× quota in a 2-second span across a window reset.
-Use sliding windows for any security-sensitive endpoint.
+Retry-Afteron 429.
+Clients retry immediately.
+You've turned a rate-limit event into a request storm.
+The header costs nothing. - Fixed window only.
+Boundary attacks let adversaries get 2x quota in a 2-second span across a window reset.
+Use sliding windows for anything security-sensitive.

-• Same limit on every endpoint. /api/login and /api/products have completely different risk profiles.
-Login needs 5–10 attempts/minute max (brute force); a product list endpoint can safely absorb much higher rates.
+/api/loginand/api/productshave completely different risk profiles.
+Login needs 5-10 attempts/minute max.
+A product list endpoint can safely absorb much higher rates. - No

-• Not making the Redis pipeline atomic.
-Each pipeline call in the example above uses a single round-trip.
+X-RateLimit-Remaining.
+Well-behaved SDKs and mobile apps use it to proactively slow down before they hit zero.
+Without it, they can't back off gracefully. - Not making the Redis pipeline atomic.
+Each pipeline call in the example above is a single round-trip.
 Separate individual commands introduce race conditions under concurrent load.

 Part 4 done.
-Next up — Part 5: Caching Strategies & Redis Patterns.
-Cache-aside vs write-through vs write-behind, cache invalidation strategies, thundering herd, and when caching makes consistency problems worse.
+Next: Part 5: caching strategies and Redis patterns.
+Cache-aside vs write-through vs write-behind, invalidation, thundering herd, and the cases where caching makes your consistency problems worse, not better.